TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

-### How could I enhance my Current Architecture?
+### Enhancements for the Current Architecture

-How can I make my current architecture resilent to regional failures?
+**How can I make my current architecture resilent to regional failures?**

 Use of CDNs for geographically dispersed users, deploy critical components in multiple regions, enable PITR for Data Stores as a Backup-and-Restore Mechanism, Cross-region replicas, DynamoDB Global Tables,

 Use Route 53 health checks to control DNS failover from an API Gateway API in a primary region to an API Gateway API in a secondary regionConfigure Route53 DNS Health check to failover to an API Gateway in a secondary region, (We will have to make sure we've got all the required resources in that regions), Cost-Redundancy Tradeoff.

-What other strategies can be implemented to make this architecture even more scalable?
+**What other strategies can be implemented to make this architecture even more scalable?**
 Custom Auto-Scaling Logic using CloudWatch Alarms

-How can I make this even more secure & withstand potential threats?
+**How can I make this even more secure & withstand potential threats?**

-How might I further optimize costs within my architecture while maintaining performance?
+**How might I further optimize costs within my architecture while maintaining performance?**

-What operational efficiencies can be introduced?
+**What operational efficiencies can be introduced?**

 ### Contributions